adekilekunabdullahi/simple_shell/README.md

-team project by joseph and abdullahi
+simple shell project in c